allisoninezlee/SimplfiedEnglishAnalysis/README.md

 ```

 ## Explanation of Internal Data Structures:
-We will primarily be creating objects out of the 3 types of containers spaCy includes: Doc, Span, and Token.
+We will be creating objects out of our own classes, as well as the 3 types of containers spaCy includes: Doc, Span,
-We will also use a class for documents, which differs slightly from the Doc container.
-Note that custom
-attributes were created for the Span and Token containers, and can be found in the extensions.py file.
-Below is a
-summary of the data structures and where to find any spaCy documentation on them:
+and Token.
+Below is a summary of the data structures and where to find any spaCy documentation on them:

 Document objects will be used to store information about the document(s) the user uploads.
 This includes the document's
 name, its publication year, the product it is written about, its location, and a list of sentence/span objects found